• Skip to primary navigation

 📖 Recipe

-These Roasted Brussels Sprouts with Balsamic Glaze are an easy vegetable side dish for the holidays or your next weeknight dinner!
+These Crispy Roasted Frozen Brussels Sprouts are an easy vegetable side dish for the holidays or your next weeknight dinner!
 Just 6 ingredients and 30 minutes are needed!

 5 from 3 votes